10clicks/10clicks.org/README.md

 # 10clicks.org

-10clicks.org is an attempt by Benjamin DeWeese van Schooneveld and Oleksandr Gorpynich to translate the requirements for happiness into simplified tasks.
+10clicks.org is an attempt by Benjamin DeWeese van Schooneveld and Oleksandr Gorpynich to translate percieved requirements for happiness into simplified tasks.

 ## Description